|Elliott Sound Products||Linear Power Supply Design|

 Mains variations: These occur in all situations, and the mains voltage at any point in time will usually be somewhat different from the nominal voltage quoted by the supplier.
 Any variation of 10% or less can be considered 'normal', and greater variations are not at all uncommon.
 In nearly all cases, an amplifier is rated at a certain power output into a specified load impedance, and at the nominal mains voltage.
 For those who live close to a sub-station or pole transformer, expect the voltage (and power output) to be higher than quoted - the rest of us can expect a lower mains voltage and less power, especially during peak electricity usage times.

 Losses: Since all transformers have losses, these cannot be ignored in the design phase.
 Magnetising loss (AKA iron loss) is the current that is required to maintain the design value of magnetic flux in the transformer core.
 There is nothing you can do to affect this loss, as it is dependent on the size of the core and the design criteria of the manufacturer.
-Large transformers will have a larger magnetising loss than small ones, but will be less affected by it due to the larger surface area which allows the transformer to remain cool at no load.
-Small transformers have a greater loss per VA than bigger ones, and this is one of the reasons that small transformers run quite warm even when unloaded.
+Large transformers will have a larger magnetising loss than small ones of the same type, but will be less affected by it due to the larger surface area which allows the transformer to remain cool at no load.
+Small transformers (less than ~25VA) have a greater loss per VA than bigger ones, and this is one of the reasons that small transformers run quite warm even when unloaded.

 Mains noise: Noise can easily get through a transformer, both in transverse and common modes.
 Transverse noise is any noise or waveform distortion that is effectively superimposed on the incoming AC waveform, and this is coupled through the transformer along with the wanted signal - the mains.

 Common mode noise is any noise signal that is common to both the active (hot) and neutral mains leads.
 This is not coupled through the transformer magnetically, but capacitively.
 The higher the capacitance between primary and secondary windings, the more common mode noise will get through to the amplifier.
-The much loved toroidal transformer is much worse than conventional "EI" (Ee-Eye) lamination transformers in this respect because of the large inter-winding capacitance.
+The much loved toroidal transformer is much worse than conventional 'EI' (Ee-Eye) lamination transformers in this respect because of the large inter-winding capacitance.
 An electrostatic shield will help, but these are uncommon in mass produced toroidal transformers.
-The conventional transformer is usually better, and by using side-by-side windings instead of the more common (and cheaper) concentric windings, common mode noise can be reduced by an order of magnitude.
+The conventional transformer is usually better, and by using side-by-side windings instead of concentric windings, common mode noise can be reduced by an order of magnitude.

 Input mains filters can remove either form of high frequency noise component to some degree, and large spikes can be tamed using Metal Oxide Varistors (MOVs) that effectively short circuit the noise pulse, reducing it to a level that is (hopefully) inaudible.
 Contrary to the beliefs of some, there is no panacea for noise, and it is best attacked in the equipment, rather than the now popular (but mainly misconceived) notion that an expensive mains lead will cure all.